 If you plan to visit Langkawi (congratulations on that great decision by the way) check out the best prices for flights I hotels I activities and tours in Langkawior hop over to the 10-day itinerary for Malaysia where you will also find more information on beautiful destinations like Melaka or Cameron Islands.
 I am sure these posts will inspire you to visit Malaysia and give you some ideas what to do and where to go.

-Disclaimer: This post contains affiliate links – this means I might earn a small commission when you buy a product via my links (at no extra cost for you).
+Disclaimer: This post contains affiliate links – this means I might earn a small commission when you buy a product via my links (at no extra cost to you).
 More about it here.

 Check out my blog post on Kuala Lumpur for more information on Malaysia.